 Chocolate is melted with butter to be added to the gelato.
 A disposable pastry bag is perfect for this.
 However, if you do not have one a plastic storage bag can be used.
 In either case, a 1/4 inch (5 ml) snip in the corner provides the spout for the chocolate.

 Gelato is best when enjoyed fresh.
 It allows for the use of fresh fruit and other ingredients.
 Therefore, it is not intended for long-term storage.
-Furthermore, even under the best of storage, after a couple of days, the gelato will become icier.
-Still tasty yes, but not quite as good of texture.
+Furthermore, I have found that completely filling multiple pint containers (as opposed to one large container) improves storage time.

 - 2 cups whole milk